github/codeql/docs/codeql/codeql-cli/creating-and-working-with-codeql-packs.rst

    Note

    The CodeQL package manager is currently in beta and subject to change.
-During the beta, CodeQL packs are available only in the GitHub Package Registry (GHPR).
+During the beta, CodeQL packs are available only using GitHub Packages - the GitHub Container registry.
 You must use version 2.5.8 or later of the CodeQL CLI to use the CodeQL package manager.

 About CodeQL packs and the CodeQL CLI package manager
 -----------------------------------------------------

-With CodeQL packs and the CodeQL CLI package manager, you can publish your custom queries and integrate them into your CodeQL code scanning workflow to run and analyze your codebase.
+With CodeQL packs and the CodeQL CLI package manager, you can publish your custom queries and integrate them into your codebase analysis.

 There are two types of CodeQL packs: query packs and library packs.

 * Query packs are designed to be run.
-The query packs are bundled with all transitive dependencies and a compilation cache is included in the tarball.
+When a query pack is published, the bundle includes all the transitive dependencies and a compilation cache.
+This ensures consistent and efficient execution of the queries in the pack.
 * Library packs are designed to be used by query packs (or other library packs) and do not contain queries themselves.
-The libraries are not compiled and there is no compilation cache included in the final pack.
+The libraries are not compiled and there is no compilation cache included when the pack is published.

 You can use the CodeQL package manger in the CodeQL CLI to create CodeQL packs, add dependencies to packs, and install or update dependencies.
 You can also publish and download CodeQL packs using the CodeQL package manager.
 For more information, see ":doc:`Publishing and using CodeQL packs <publishing-and-using-codeql-packs>`."

-Running ``codeql pack init``
+Creating a CodeQL pack
 ----------------------------
-You can create CodeQL packs are by running the following command from the checkout root of your project:
+You can create a CodeQL pack by running the following command from the checkout root of your project:

 ::